 - Make it hotter.
 Keeping the membranes and seeds of the jalapeno will definitely make it hotter.
-You can also add a second pepper, or choose a hotter pepper altogether.
-As a general rule of thumb, the more wrinkly the jalapeno, the hotter it is.
+You can also add a second jalapeno pepper, or choose a hotter pepper altogether like a ghost pepper.
+As a general rule of thumb, the more wrinkly the pepper, the hotter it is.

 - Use different beans.
 Like “refried” black beans?
 Swap them for the pinto beans and you have an entirely new, yet delicious, recipe.

 - Soak the beans.
 I’ve made this recipe with beans soaked overnight (to reduce the gaseous aftermath) and with freshly rinsed dry beans.
 You can’t go wrong, either way, so do whatever you prefer.

 Yes, you can convert this crock pot refried bean recipe!
 Here’s how I learned to convert this recipe to my Instant Pot for when I forget to soak the beans overnight or start them early!

 Need some meal ideas to put these crockpot refried beans to good use?
 How about…